How to Set a Charge by Superheat

 What does Superheat Tell Us?

 Superheat is heat measured in degrees of temperature.
 It's the degrees a vapor refrigerant GAINS above the boiling or saturation temperature (dew point in a blend).
 For a fluid (in this case, refrigerant) to be superheated, it must be completely changed to vapor.
+(HERE is a video that goes into superheat in more detail.)

 The compressor is only designed to compress vapor refrigerant, so the first role of measuring superheat is to be certain that we HAVE superheated vapor going into the compressor rather than refrigerant in the saturated (part liquid) state.

 The amount of superheat we have is also important.
 A superheat that is too low risks going to zero and causing compressor damage by flooding the compressor.
-A superheat that is too high means that the evaporator coil is being underfed with refrigerant, which will lead to low capacity, low efficiency, and compressor overheating on most compressors.
+A superheat that is too high means that the evaporator coil is being underfed with refrigerant, which will lead to low capacity, low efficiency, and compressor overheating on most systems.

 Both high and zero superheat readings are very bad for the compressor, so we need to make sure we get it within the design range.

-How to Calculate Superheat?
+How to Calculate Superheat

 1. Connect an accurate pressure gauge to the vapor (suction) side of the system, somewhere between the evaporator and the compressor.

 2. Convert that pressure to a saturation (boiling) temperature or the dew point temperature in the case of a blend.
 This conversion may be built right into digital gauges, or it may be on a separate scale on analog gauges.
 You may also use an app-based or paper PT conversion chart to get the “saturation temperature.”
+(You can read more about saturation and the pressure-temperature relationship HERE.)

 3. Take an accurate temperature reading at the same point (when possible), ensuring that the tubing is clean and the temperature sensor is making good contact with the line.

-4. Subtract the saturation (or dew point) temperature from the actual line temperature to get your superheat (temperature gained above the boiling point) at that point
+4. Subtract the saturation (or dew point) temperature from the actual line temperature to get your superheat (temperature gained above the boiling point) at that point of the system.

 In order for this process to work at all, you need: